-For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.
+For many homeowners, a short sale is an ideal way to preclude foreclosure or bankruptcy when they can get the lender to forgive the difference.

 What steps do I take in a short sale?

-First, determine the true market value of your house.
-A knowledgeable real estate professional, like D'Addio Realty, will be able to give you a realistic idea of what your property would possibly sell for based on prior sales of similar houses in the area.
-Be cautious of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, figure out the true market value of your house.
+A knowledgeable real estate professional, like D'Addio Realty, will be able to give you a good idea of what your house should probably sell for based on a market analysis.
+Watch out for websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, estimate your closing costs.
-My work in this area means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.
+Next, don't forget about your closing costs.
+My experience has taught me to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, call your lender and let them know of the situation.
-They may even have a specific team that oversees short sales.
-Ask about their particular steps.
-Some lenders will be more willing to work with you than others.
-They may be able to decrease your loan principal or make other arrangements.
+Finally, contact your lender and notify them of the situation.
+They may even have a dedicated department that manages short sales.
+Ask about their exact procedures.
+Some lenders will be more able to work with you than others.
+They may be able to lessen the amount owed or make other arrangements.
 Your lender will have to give consent for the final sale.